Red Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the favorite in six of their past 10 games and have gone 5-1 in those contests.
+- The Red Sox have played as the favorite in seven of their past 10 games and won five of those contests.

-- The Red Sox and their opponents have combined to hit the over five times in their last 10 games with a total.
+- When it comes to hitting the over, the Red Sox and their opponents are 5-4-1 in their last 10 games with a total.

-- The Red Sox covered the spread in its most recent opportunity.

 Read More About This Game